Everything PR News

 • Investor and stakeholder communications — operating the regulated communications work public companies and adjacent organizations require

-• Measurement and analytics — operating the measurement infrastructure modern PR programs require (Citation Share, Share of Voice, sentiment, brand consideration lift, attribution)
+• Measurement and analytics — operating the measurement infrastructure modern PR programs require (Share of Voice, sentiment analysis, brand consideration lift, attribution)

-The 2026 compensation environment has shifted from the 2021 baseline.
-The U.S. Bureau of Labor Statistics most recent published data (May 2024) lists median annual pay for public relations specialists at approximately $69,780 nationally, with variation by industry, geography, and experience tier.
+The U.S. Bureau of Labor Statistics most recent published data lists median annual pay for public relations specialists at approximately $69,780 nationally, with substantial variation by industry, geography, and experience tier.
 Senior practitioners at major communications operations earn well above this median.

 Contemporary compensation ranges practitioners can reasonably expect: